stairwell-inc/integrations/stairwell-splunk-app/README.md

 # Stairwell App for Splunk

 Add Stairwell enrichment data to your Splunk events with the Stairwell App for Splunk.
 This application uses Stairwell private malware analysis to integrate directly with your Splunk experience.
-Enrich Splunk events based on analyis of hostnames, IP Address and file hashes.
+Enrich Splunk events based on analyis of hostnames, IP addresses and file hashes.

 The Stairwell App for Splunk requires a valid Stairwell API license and Splunk user privileges required for app installation.
 The app makes calls to the Stairwell API.
-When the app is installed you have access to Stairwell commands to provide data enrichment that extends your defences beyond the limitations of traditional SIEMS tools.
+When the app is installed, you'll have access to Stairwell commands that provide data enrichment extending your defenses beyond the limitations of traditional SIEM tools.

-The Stairwell App for Splunk is compatible with Splunk Enterprise 9.4.0
+The Stairwell App for Splunk is compatible with Splunk Enterprise 9.4.0.

-For the very latest information on how to use this app visit [Stairwell App for Splunk](https://docs.stairwell.com/docs/configure-splunk-application)
+For the very latest information on how to use this app, visit [Stairwell App for Splunk](https://docs.stairwell.com/docs/configure-splunk-application).

 ## Details

-### Streaming command
+### Streaming Command
-This command operates on each event independently resulting from a search.
+This command operates on each event resulting from a search independently.
 It adds Stairwell enrichment data to each event that matches the type of data and the criteria given.

 There are 3 types of data currently supported: